 Ports Primer: 7.1 Environmental Impacts

 Port operations can lead to environmental impacts on air, water and land.
-Many communities with environmental justice concerns also experience disparities in health outcomes that they attribute to exposure to emissions from port operations.
-Ports are required to mitigate port projects and operations.
+Many communities with environmental justice concerns also experience disparities in health outcomes that some researchers have attributed in part, to exposure to emissions from port operations.1 Port authorities and other port operators have an important role to play in mitigating disproportionately high and adverse impacts to human health or the environment resulting from port projects and operations.

-The Environmental Protection Agency has authority to address some but not all causes of these impacts.
-For example, EPA has regulated manufacturers to build cleaner engines, but EPA can’t mandate use of clean equipment or control hours of operation of port equipment.
+The Environmental Protection Agency has legal authority to address some but not all causes of these impacts.
+For example, EPA has issued a number of regulations where manufacturers of new vehicles and equipment must build cleaner engines that meet tighter emission standards throughout their useful lives.
+However, EPA can’t mandate the use of clean equipment or control hours of operation of port equipment, or otherwise regulate legacy fleets.
 EPA also has no authority to regulate land use.
-EPA can assess the environmental impacts of siting a new highway but has limited authority to prevent that highway from being built.
+DOT uses EPA’s regulations to ensure that new or expanded highway projects are consistent with state clean air goals and Clean Air Act requirements in nonattainment and maintenance areas.
+EPA Regional Offices consult with other federal agencies and comment on transportation conformity and NEPA environmental analyses of siting a new highway that serves as a freight corridor.

 Air pollution is a significant concern at port facilities.
-Mobile sources at ports release pollutants including particulate matterparticulate matterRefers to small particles in the air that can be measured to determine air quality and potential health impacts.
+Mobile sources at ports release pollutants including particulate matterRefers to small particles in the air that can be measured to determine air quality and potential health impacts.
 Airborne PM can result from direct emissions of particles (primary PM) or from the condensation of certain gases that have themselves been directly emitted or chemically transformed in the atmosphere (secondary PM).
 PM is often classified by size: PM2.5 and PM10.
-(PM), nitrogen oxides (NOx), sulfur oxides (SOx), carbon monoxide (CO), and air toxics.
+(PM), nitrogen oxides (NOx), sulfur oxides (SOx), volatile organic compounds (VOCs) and air toxics.

 Sources of air pollution at ports can include: